The

 Housing Prices

-• Giordano’s.
-At our Greektown location, in the heart of the Greektown restaurant scene, we count ourselves among fine company.
-Visit us at 815 W. Van Buren St. Our number’s (312) 421-1221.
+• Giordano’s: At our Greektown location, in the heart of the Greektown restaurant scene, we count ourselves among the fine company.
+Visit us at 815 W. Van Buren St. Our number is 312- 421-1221.

-• J.P Graziano’s.
-This Italian grocery and sub shop maintains a long history with Chicago.
+• J.P Graziano’s: This Italian grocery and sub shop maintains a long history with Chicago.
 Since it opened in 1937, it’s given us some legendarily good subs.
-Come experience the subs yourself.
+Come and experience the subs yourself.

-• Girl and the Goat.
-This memorably named restaurant offers an equally unforgettable dining experience.
+• Girl & the Goat: This memorably named restaurant offers an equally unforgettable dining experience.
 Their influences cast a wide net, freely experimenting with Indian, Asian, European and Mediterranean flavors.

 Get Out and Discover New Neighborhoods

 Congrats!
 You made it.
 As you’ve seen, Chicago offers a wide variety of options.
 Listen to your intuition and you’ll find the right neighborhood for you.
-We hope this guide assists your journey to Chicago acclimation.
+We hope this guide assists you in your journey to Chicago acclimation.
 If you’re visiting or already living in Chicago, visit one of Giordano’s many locations.
-Call for delivery or pick-up and try our frozen pizzas.
+Call for delivery or pickup and try our frozen pizzas.

-Share this guide on your social media, especially if you know someone coming to Chicago.
-They’ll thank you, and they might even buy you a deep dish.
+Share this guide on social media, especially if you know someone coming to Chicago.
+They’ll thank you and might even buy you a deep-dish slice.
 We know you’ll love it.